peri-source/peri/docs/quickstart.rst

 Featuring an Image, from a Python IDE
 -------------------------------------

-Open your favorite version of Python terminal or Jupyter notebook.
+Open your favorite version of a Python IDE or Jupyter notebook.
 Type

 .. code-block:: python